 - Unblocks US Netflix, BBC iPlayer and other streaming services

 - No logging policy well enforced

 NordVPN is a service best known for its security, which makes it perfect for use with messengers.
 The first layer of protection comes from powerful 256-bit AES encryption.
 Protocols include OpenVPN’s UDP and TCP, which blend speed and security, as well as censorship-beating PPTP.
 But the reason NordVPN really stands out in terms of security is its selection of specialty servers.
 For example, you can use Double VPN nodes to route your data through two remote servers and two sets of encryption for extra protection.
 You can also use Obfuscated Servers to hide the fact you’re using a VPN, giving you extra protection when you’re using a messenger.
 In addition to all these measures, there’s a strict no logging policy, making NordVPN one of the safest services out, period.

 In addition to being strong on security, NordVPN is easy to use no matter your skill level.
 The service comes with a large series of apps compatible with macOS, Windows, Linux, iOS, Android and even video game consoles and routers.
 The user interface is attractive, especially given how many features NordVPN has.
-There’s even a graphical map interface that makes choosing from among the 5,000+ servers across over 60 countries easy and straightforward.
+There’s even a graphical map interface that makes choosing from among the 5,500+ servers in 58 countries easy and straightforward.
 Last but not least, there are handy cyber security toggles that let you block ads and malware.

 - Extensive server park of over 5,400 different servers